MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

     **Feature** | **Details** | **Modify plan**
     --- | --- | ---
     **Vulnerability assessment** | When you enable the plan, [vulnerability scanning](auto-deploy-vulnerability-assessment.md) is enabled by default.<br/> | [Manually configure](deploy-vulnerability-assessment-defender-vulnerability-management.md) vulnerability scanning settings.
-    **Endpoint protection**. | When you enable the Defender for Servers plan, Defender for Endpoint is integrated by default.
+    **Endpoint protection**. | When you enable the plan, Defender for Endpoint is integrated by default.
 Defender for Endpoint protection features are available, and automatic provisioning of the Defender for Endpoint agent is enabled. | [Turn endpoint protection on and off](enable-defender-for-endpoint.md) in a plan.
-    **Agentless scanning** |  Agentless scanning provides a number of scanning capabilities, including agentless vulnerability scanning.
-It is enabled by default when Defender for Servers Plan 2 (or the Defender Cloud Security Posture Management (CSPM) plan) is turned on. | [Turn agentless scanning on and off](enable-agentless-scanning-vms.md), and [exclude machines from agentless scanning](exclude-machines-agentless-scanning.md).
+    **Agentless scanning** |  [Agentless scanning](concept-agentless-data-collection.md) provides a number of scanning capabilities.
+It's enabled by default when Defender for Servers Plan 2 (or the Defender Cloud Security Posture Management (CSPM) plan) is turned on. | [Turn agentless scanning on and off](enable-agentless-scanning-vms.md), and [exclude machines from agentless scanning](exclude-machines-agentless-scanning.md).